 Since the survey’s inception in 2002, PwC has held leadership accountable for results and set clear expectations around improvement.
 Their Global People Survey score is one of the primary metrics that make up PwC's Human Capital Scorecard.

 One of PwC’s goals is to share best practices across markets and teams.
 To facilitate this sharing, PwC instituted a "best practice" series of facilitated presentations and discussions on topics that have proven successful in improving different areas measured by the survey.

 This comprehensive approach to responding to and holding leaders accountable for survey results helps PwC show employees the company's commitment to listening and making positive changes.

 Leaders facilitate focus groups involving associates at all levels to gain a better understanding of what associates see as areas in need of improvement.

 Baird’s "Human Capital Committee" defines the top three areas of focus for the firm and reports quarterly on action plans and progress to the CEO.

 These measures ensure that the firm listens to associates and develops plans to continuously improve their .

 Want more listening techniques and ideas?
-Come back next week when we will cover the third strategy and read our first strategy here.
+Come back next week when we will cover the third strategy.
 For an employee listening tool built on 30 years of research, learn more about our employee engagement survey.